Laminations from the symplectic double: The canonical pairing

 Theorem~\ref{thm:main} is an extension of Proposition~\ref{prop:specialization}, which gives a formula expressing the $B$-variables of the cluster $\mathcal{D}$-algebra in terms of the $B$- and $X$-variables of an initial seed.

 To see this, suppose $T$ is an ideal triangulation of $S$ with no self-folded triangles.
 This triangulation determines an initial seed for the cluster algebra $\mathcal{D}$.
 Let $c$ be an arc of some other triangulation with no self-folded triangles.
 By gluing this arc to its image under the map $S\rightarrow S^\circ$, we get an intersecting curve $l$ on $S_\mathcal{D}$.
-The canonical function $\mathbb{I}_{\mathcal{D}}(l)$ associated to this intersecting curve is simply the $B$-coordinate~$B_c$ corresponding to the arc~$c$.
+Choose the orientations of the curves~$\gamma_i$ to agree with the orientation of~$S$.
+Then the canonical function $\mathbb{I}_{\mathcal{D}}(l)$ associated to this intersecting curve is simply the $B$-coordinate~$B_c$ corresponding to the arc~$c$.
 Suppose there is a sequence of regular flips taking the triangulation $T$ to the triangulation containing~$c$.
 By~Proposition~\ref{prop:specialization}, we can write

 where the $B_j$ and $X_j$ are the coordinates associated to the internal edges of~$T$.
 The $F$-polynomials in this formula can be computed using the matrix formulas of Musiker and Williams~\cite{MW}.
 Since $T$ has no self-folded triangles, one gets the same polynomials by lifting the arc~$c$ and triangulation~$T$ to the universal cover and applying the results of Musiker and Williams there.
 This implies that the $F$-polynomials appearing in this formula are the same ones we get from Theorem~\ref{thm:main}.